quixio/quix-samples/python/destinations/influxdb_3/README.md

 # InfluxDB 3.0

-Write data to InfluxDB 3.0 with [this project](https://github.com/quixio/quix-samples/tree/main/python/destinations/influxdb_3).
+Consume a stream from a Kafka topic and persist the data to InfluxDB 3.0 using [this sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/influxdb_3).

 ## How to run